 Relatives Notified & Address: Youngest son of George Ernest & Harriet Ellen Thirkettle, of Ipswich.

 Father: George Ernest Thirkettle, born 1876, Moulton St. Mary, Norfolk.
+A Carpenter.

 Mother: Harriet Ellen Thirkettle (nee Wymer), born March 1881, Moulton St. Mary, Norfolk.